 The SSI is reported Every Thursday at DailyFX.com and twice every trading day inside DailyFX PLUS.

-See next currency section: GBPUSD - British Pound Forecast to Hit Fresh Lows
+See next currency section: GBPJPY - British Pound Forecast to Gain further versus Japanese Yen

 To receive the Speculative Sentiment Index and other reports from this author via e-mail, sign up for his distribution list via this link.